-Before FTA can recommend a New Starts, Core Capacity, or Small Starts project to Congress for funding, it is required by statute to evaluate and rate the project using a number of statutorily defined criteria designed to assess the merit of a project.
-16 For example, for New Starts and Small Starts projects, FTA is required to evaluate and rate a project against six project justification criteria: mobility improvements, environmental benefits, cost-effectiveness, economic development, land use, and congestion relief.
-FTA is also required to evaluate and rate the local financial commitment to the project, including evidence of stable and dependable financing sources.
-For Core Capacity projects, the criteria are similar, except FTA is required to evaluate and rate a project against the existing capacity needs of the corridor in lieu of land use.
-FTA's ratings are "point-in-time" evaluations-meaning that they can change as a project progresses through the development process.
-To be considered for funding, sponsors must complete the development process outlined in statute for their project, meet all statutory requirements, and address all FTA requirements.
+Before FTA can recommend a New Starts, Core Capacity, or Small Starts project to Congress for funding, it is required by statute to evaluate and rate the project using a number of statutorily defined criteria designed to assess the merit of a project.16 For example, for New Starts and Small Starts projects, FTA is required to evaluate and rate a project against six project justification criteria: mobility improvements, environmental benefits, cost-effectiveness, economic development, land use, and congestion relief.
+FTA is also required to evaluate and rate the local financial commitment to the project, including evidence of stable and dependable financing sources.17 For Core Capacity projects, the criteria are similar, except FTA is required to evaluate and rate a project against the existing capacity needs of the corridor in lieu of land use.
+FTA's ratings are "point-in-time" evaluations-meaning that they can change as a project progresses through the development process.18 To be

-U.S.C. § 5309(o)(1)(B).
+16 49 U.S.C. § 5309(o)(1)(B).

-U.S.C. §§ 5309(f)(1), (g)(2)(A).
+17 49 U.S.C. §§ 5309(f)(1), (g)(2)(A).

-&lt;sup>18 For more information on FTA's evaluation and rating of projects, see GAO-16-495.
+18 For more information on FTA's evaluation and rating of projects, see GAO-16-495.